Houston Offshore Injuries Lawyer

 When working to determine how an injured offshore worker will receive compensation, your attorney will thoroughly investigate your employment situation.
-This includes examining your job duties, analyzing how your employment is classified, and determining the status of your employer.
+Investigations include examining job duties, analyzing how employment is classified, and determining the status of the employer.

 What Kind Of Compensation Is Available?

-If you or a loved one have sustained an injury in an offshore accident, there are various types of compensation you may be entitled to.
-At Padilla & Rodriguez, LLP, our Houston offshore injuries lawyers regularly help clients recovered the following:
+If you or a loved one have sustained an injury in an offshore accident, you may be entitled to several different types of compensation.
+At Padilla & Rodriguez, LLP, our Houston offshore injuries lawyers regularly help clients recover the following:

 - Medical bills

 - Loss of personal enjoyment damages